Particular/MassTransitShowcaseDemo/README.md

 ![System Overview](docs/diagram.svg "width=680")

-## Launching the Showcase in Docker
+## Launching the Showcase in Docker against **RabbitMQ**

 To help getting started we have created a few docker compose files that orchestrate all this setup for you.

-* First, make sure you've pulled down the repository to your machine.
+- First, make sure you've pulled down the repository to your machine.
-* Second, open a terminal and navigate to the `src` folder in your local copy of the repository.
+- Second, open a terminal and navigate to the `src` folder in your local copy of the repository.
-* Third, run the following command:
+- Third, run the following command:

 ```cmd
 docker compose -p particular-platform-showcase -f docker-compose-base.yml -f compose-rabbitmq.yml --env-file rabbit.env up -d --build